 There are many safe teas to drink during pregnancy.
 We often enjoy teas during pregnancy, since they have so many beneficial properties.
 Tea makes you feel warm and cozy during the cold winter months as it hugs you from the inside.
 Iced tea refreshes your body during the sweltering days of summer.
 Good tea can transport you all over the world, and there are so many varieties to choose from!

 Change the type of tea you drink frequently, so you get a variety of different flavors and nutrients.
 Some teas, like fruit tea, are a perfect complement to your pregnancy diet, but others, like herbal teas, have ingredients that might need to be consumed in moderation.

-As a general rule, teas prepared from herbs and fruits also used for cooking are usually safe, e.g., thyme or mint tea.
+As a general rule, teas prepared from herbs and fruits also used for cooking are usually safe, e.g., thyme or peppermint tea.
 Sage tea is an exception, since it may increase your blood pressure, putting you and your baby at risk.

 Since there is no precise data on how much caffeine is harmless to the unborn child, caffeine consumption should be limited during pregnancy and lactation.
 More than 2 cups of black tea or 3 cups of green tea a day is not recommended.
 This also applies while you’re nursing.